“What happened to the child I once knew?”

 Your once adorable, loving, sweet, and innocent child is now a teenager.
 There are few moments in your interactions together that are peaceful.
 When those moments do occur, you walk on eggshells.

 You don’t deny your love for them, but their moods, disrespect, and entitlement make you feel like giving up.
 After a big fight, you say to yourself, “I can’t wait until they grow up.”
-But you know, if this is not addressed soon, they will become a challenging adult out in the real world.

 The arguments you have about waking up ruin both of your mornings.
 The excuses given why they don’t clean up after themselves are legendary, yet you continue to pick up after them while they spend countless hours on the phone that you bought them.